sophiejguo/efficientvit-medical/README.md

 ## Method

-The project performs two main tasks:
+This project performs two main tasks:

 1. Fine-tune EfficientViT-SAM on the CVPR medical training data to produce `EfficientViT-MedSAM`.
 2. Evaluate all three models on the validation set using ground-truth bounding boxes as prompts.